LorenaDavis/html5-animation/README.md

 # Ports

 One of the great things about this book is that many of the concepts apply not only to JavaScript, but to computer animation in general.
-All you need is support for a drawing surface and a few simple commands, and you can apply these ideas using whatever programming language you want!
-And if you do, please send me a message and I'll list it here.
+All you need is support for a drawing surface and a few simple commands, and you can apply these ideas using whatever programming language you want  And if you do, please send me a message and I'll list it here.

 * Dart: https://github.com/financeCoding/dart-html5-animation (Mike Coding)
 * C++/SFML: https://github.com/pulpobot/C-SFML-html5-animation (Santiago Alvarez)